 Bachelor of Science in

-The program emphasizes the following skill sets in the education of its pilots:
+The flight school program emphasizes the following skill sets in the education of its pilots:

 - Leadership ability as demanded by today's leading aviation companies

-- Decision-making aptitude to accurately and quickly assess situations and manage risk — skills that serve you well not just professionally, but in all aspects of life
+- Decision-making aptitude to assess situations and manage risk — skills that serve you well not just professionally, but in all aspects of life

 DETAILS